 At the end of this, you should purchase an ACRA Business Profile.
 It will contain important information such as your registration number (UEN).
 This is an important step as you will require the Business Profile to set up a corporate account.

-To date, Singapore does not allow foreign individual or entities to register for a business.
+To date, Singapore does not allow foreign individuals or entities to register for a business.
 As such, foreigners hoping to set up a Singapore company have to engage a firm to register a business on their behalf.

 - Open a corporate bank account